luccasgreff/voll-medical-hospital/README.md

 ### Language Conventions

 - Medic CRM is the brazilian medic ID;
+- Phone number should have 11 digits (brazilian format) or 10 digits (north american format);
-- Patient SSN is equivalent to brazilian CPF (can be written in both formats);
+- Patient SSN (Social Security Number) is equivalent to brazilian CPF (can be written in both formats);
-- Address District is equivalent to brazilian "bairro";
+- Address district is equivalent to brazilian "bairro";
+- Address state is equivalent to brazilian "UF";
+- Address zip code is equivalent to brazilian "CEP" (can be written in brazilian format, regular U.S format & U.S ZIP+4 code);